apierz/nerdbar.widget/README.md

 * Battery indicator changes color (green -> yellow -> red) based on percentage left.
 * when looking at a file in Emacs, the file name will be highlighted white, while the rest shows in Doom Blue color
+* Now inclues a weather widget that tells you Temperature and Conditions for your location.
+Uses Yahoo weather API.

 ## Installation